karinnao/A-B-Test/README2.md

 **Recommendations:**
 - Ship Variant B to 100% of Desktop and Mobile traffic in Direct, Paid Search, and Social Search channels across Europe, Americas, and Asia
 - Hold Organic Search traffic on Variant A (control) pending technical investigation into the conversion drop
-- Hold Tablets on Variant A (control) until a UX/technical audit confirms the express payment buttons render and trigger correctly on tablet viewports and browsers.
+- Hold Tablets on Variant A (control) until a UX/technical audit confirms the express payment buttons render and trigger correctly on tablet viewports and browsers
 - Audit technical setups in Africa prior to enabling Variant B in that region.
 Low sample size makes this non-significant, but technical gateway compatibility requires verification